aullman/opentok-camera-filters/README.md

 You can view the [source code for the demo](https://github.com/aullman/opentok-camera-filters/blob/gh-pages/src/demo.js) for an example of how to use this library.

+**Note:** Make sure you include the opentok-camera-filters code before you include opentok.js.

 Include the filters and then initialise with the filter you want to use.

 ```javascript